 BOSTON – April 7, 2022 — FRONTLINE, PBS’s flagship investigative documentary series, announced today the selection of the newest class of partners for its Local Journalism Initiative.
 The initiative, funded with support from the John S. and James L. Knight Foundation and the Corporation for Public Broadcasting, supports high-impact local journalism in communities around the country.

-For 2022, FRONTLINE will support investigative journalism projects by The Post and Courier of Charleston, South Carolina; The Public’s Radio in Rhode Island; WFAE, a public radio station and NPR affiliate in Charlotte, North Carolina; and The Texas Newsroom, which will lead a collaboration of public radio stations across Texas.
-FRONTLINE helps pay journalists’ salaries, provides newsrooms with editorial guidance, advice about digital or video storytelling, and expertise about how to connect journalism with diverse audiences.
+For 2022, FRONTLINE will support investigative journalism projects by The Post and Courier of Charleston, South Carolina; in Rhode Island; WFAE, a public radio station and NPR affiliate in Charlotte, North Carolina; and The Texas Newsroom, which will lead a collaboration of FRONTLINE helps pay journalists’ salaries, provides newsrooms with editorial guidance, advice about digital or video storytelling, and expertise about how to connect journalism with diverse audiences.